amyhliao/snake/README.md

 # Snake

 A classic game of snake that will test your navigation skills and patience.
+The goal of the game is to guide the snake to its food and help the snake grow without running into the boundaries of the walls.

 ##To Play:
 - Use the up, down, left, or rigth key to navigate and move the snake to its food.